Coaraa/Coaraa/README.md

 ## ⚡ Fun Facts
 - I've been playing volleyball since I was 5
 - Vivaldi is my favorite composer
-- I can solve a Rubik's cube in less than 1 minutes
+- I can solve a Rubik's cube in less than 1 minute